neftaio/php-docker-for-lumen/README.md

 # php-docker-for-lumen
-Simple docker image for run lumen project
+Simple docker image for run lumen project, with repository in docker hub.